-Visually inspect front and rear suspension and steering system for damaged, loose, or missing parts or signs of wear.
-Inspect power steering lines and hoses for proper hook-up, binding, leaks, cracks, chafing, etc. Visually check constant velocity joints, rubber boots, and axle seals for leaks.
+Visually inspect steering, suspension, and chassis components for damaged, loose or missing parts or signs of wear at least once a year.
+Inspect the power steering for proper hook-up, binding, leaks, cracks, chafing, etc. Visually check constant velocity joints, rubber boots, and axle seals for leaks.